dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 See the [full sample project](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/Modeling/OwnedEntities) for more context.

+> [!TIP]
+> The owned entity type can be marked as required, see [Required one-to-one dependents](xref:core/modeling/relationships#one-to-one) for more information.

 ## Implicit keys

 Owned types configured with `OwnsOne` or discovered through a reference navigation always have a one-to-one relationship with the owner, therefore they don't need their own key values as the foreign key values are unique.
 In the previous example, the `StreetAddress` type does not need to define a key property.